zran-nz/help/main/FAQ.md

 Under the published page, you will find all the content that you have published, as well the views and sales data of each content.
 You can also manage the published content by setting its price, discount, changing its status to unpublished.

 # Launching workshops
-## How to launch a workshop?(Yinan)
+## How to launch a workshop from scratch?
-To launch a workshop, teachers will need to create PD content first.
+To launch a workshop, teacher will need to create PD content first.
 By filling in the required fields and creating Google slides for their professional development content, now it’s ready to be scheduled as a workshop.
 Click the button on the content list, you will be redirected to workshop scheduling page, where teachers can choose to launch free or paid workshop.
 Maxim participants number, date and time are basic setting for all workshops, whereas paid workshop option allows you to set a price and discount details.
 You will be asked to authorize your zoom account at the first time then a zoom meeting will be automatically created together with your scheduled workshop for the future use.
 While setting the time, you can either choose the period, or select the time or simply drag the bar.
 After assigning the workshop, you will see it on your live workshop page where you can edit, delete or share via different channels.
 If the workshop has been launched under your school account, then only your school teachers will see it under their featured workshop list.
 When the scheduled time comes, simply enter the session by clicking the button on the cover image, and join the zoom meeting via the zoom icon where you will be welcoming the registered participants to show up.
 Check video here https://drive.google.com/file/d/1PdLq_xt7rzEhyV8HLI8QN94NR4KBqdII/view?usp=sharing

+## How to launch a workshop with existing content?
+Find a PD content on your list, simply click workshop.
+On the scheduling page, you have the option to run paid or free workshops.
+You can also set the basics such as the pricing, discount details, max no of participants and etc. Authorize your Zoom account by a few simple clicks, your Zoom meeting will be automatically generated aligned with the workshop you launched.
+As long as the authorization is valid, your zoom meeting will always be scheduled together with your workshop when you switch the zoom on.
+Choose a data and time, your workshop is ready to go.
+After launching the workshop, it will appear under your "launched by me"list, where you can view, edit or delete it anytime.
+Check the video here https://drive.google.com/file/d/1jQET3h3N-RmasqxTUHITg79wormtklcL/view?usp=sharing

 ## Can I launch a public workshop under school account?
 You can not, the public workshop function is only available under your personal account.
 Any workshop launched under school account will only be available to your school community, which includes your school teachers and students.

-## How can I register for a workshop?(Yinan)
+## How can I register for a workshop?
 The featured workshop list displays all the up-coming workshops.
 Teachers can preview them, share via different channels and register the one that they are interested.
 After registration, the workshop will appear under the list of “Registered” where participants can share it to others or cancel the registration.
 By clicking “enter workshop” button, you will be directed to the live workshop where you can join the zoom meeting by authorizing your zoom account, if the workshop has not begun yet, the prompt window will show updated count-down time until it starts.
 Check video here https://drive.google.com/file/d/1IDMhYhKFhnigQDEfYUz28uxTOHvFHTU7/view?usp=sharing

+## How to quickly register a workshop?
+Go to the featured workshop list, if the workshop you are looking for was launched under your school account, make sure you switch to your school account first.
+Find the workshop that you are interested in, click register before the registration deadline.
+The workshop will appear under your registered list where can cancel your registration anytime.
+Check the video here https://drive.google.com/file/d/1ko6lNdJyMWh8kkqO9RoUxV4dinSbw9Kn/view?usp=sharing

+Go to the featured workshop list, if the workshop you are looking for was launched under your school account, make sure you switch to your school account first.
+Find the workshop that you are interested in, click register before the registration deadline.
+The workshop will appear under your registered list where can cancel your registration anytime.

+To enter a workshop, simply click "enter workshop" on its cover image, the"join zoom meeting" bottom on the welcoming window will help you launch the zoom app on your desktop.
+If the workshop has not started yet, you will see the counting down page instead of the interactive content.

 # Setting your account